patrickAsare/triangle_test/README.md

 **OK We have one solution in that works with the test cases..** - Well done Nzar

-but if your are feeling really clever, get it to work with these
+but if you are feeling really clever, get it to work with these

 ```var triangle5 = [[2], [3,4], [6,5,7], [4,1,2,3], [4,2,8,1,2],[5,4,8,7,3,2]]```